New composting loos for Matapōuri

 New waterless, composting toilets are now open at Matapōuri beach, one of Whangārei's most popular beaches.

-The new toilets have 2 unisex single cubicles and 1 disabled cubicle and are located on Matapōuri Road, on Matapōuri Hall Society land, beside the tennis courts.
-The existing public toilets at Wehiwehi Road, beside the beach, also remain open.
+The new toilets have two unisex single cubicles and one accessible cubicle, and are located on Matapōuri Road, on Matapōuri Hall Society land, beside the tennis courts.

 Benefits of new toilets

-The high-tech, waterless, self-composting public toilets will help accommodate the thousands of people who visit the iconic beach or pass through the village each day during summer.
+The high-tech, waterless, self-composting public toilets help accommodate the thousands of people who visit the iconic beach or pass through the village each day during summer.

 The toilet design required less land area, used little water and fitted a number of priorities for the Matapōuri community.

-Contractor Buildsense installed the system supplied by Waterless Composting Toilets New Zealand.
-The new public toilets are funded by a Tourism Infrastructure Grant and are part of a wider project, Restoring the Mauri of Matapōuri, being worked on since 2019 by local hapū, Te Whānau ā Rangiwhakaahu and us.
+The new public toilets are funded by a Tourism Infrastructure Fund grant and are part of a wider project, Restoring the Mauri of Matapōuri, being worked on since 2019 by local hapū, Te Whānau ā Rangiwhakaahu and us.

 Why waterless composting toilets?